afreeorange/wiki.nikhil.io.articles/Pizza Experiment I.md

 ![Dough, before I let it rise.
 Could've kneaded it further?](Photo Jun 18, 5 35 56 PM.jpg "fig:Dough, before I let it rise.
 Could've kneaded it further?")
 ![Crust when I used a rolling pin.
-Sautéed mushrooms was only topping.](Photo Jun 18, 8 30 04 PM.jpg "fig:Crust when I used a rolling pin.
-Sautéed mushrooms was only topping.")
+Sautéed mushrooms, mozzarella, sauce.](Photo Jun 18, 8 30 04 PM.jpg "fig:Crust when I used a rolling pin.
+Sautéed mushrooms, mozzarella, sauce.")
-![Crust when I spread dough by hand. *Awesome.* Bruunusto cheese topping.
-Then chives.](2013-06-18 20.34.59.jpg "fig:Crust when I spread dough by hand.
+![Crust when I spread dough by hand. *Awesome.* Sauce, Bruunusto cheese slices, then mozzarella.
+Then chives.
+And a little seasoning.](2013-06-18 20.34.59.jpg "fig:Crust when I spread dough by hand.
 Awesome.
-Bruunusto cheese topping.
-Then chives.")
+Sauce, Bruunusto cheese slices, then mozzarella.
+Then chives.
+And a little seasoning.")

 Ingredients
 -----------